Table of Contents

 How a Standby Letter of Credit Works

-Now that you know the meaning of SBLC, here’s how it actually functions.
+Now that you know the meaning of SBLC, here’s how one actually functions.

-• When a buyer and seller are entering into a large contract, an SLOC might be created, especially if the buyer and seller don’t know one another.
-The buyer might create one to help secure a contract or the seller might ask the buyer to obtain a letter.
+• When a buyer and seller enter into a large contract, an SLOC might be created, especially if the buyer and seller don’t know one another.
+The buyer might create one to help secure a contract, or the seller might ask the buyer to obtain a letter.

 • In either case, the buyer goes to a bank and requests an SLOC.